 Remuneration Scheme Date of Stockholders' Approval No change in remuneration scheme.
-May 20, 2013 No change in remuneration scheme.
-May 21, 2012 Increased the monthly allowance and the per diem allowance of members of the Board in their attendance of board and committee meetings.
-May 16, 2011 Increased the per diem allowance of members of the Board in their attendance of board and committee meetings.
-May 17, 2010
+2012- 2014 Increased the monthly allowance and the per diem allowance of members of the Board in their May 16, 2011 attendance of board and committee meetings.
+Increased the per diem allowance of members of the Board in their attendance of board and May 17, 2010 committee meetings.